 This shoe is almost always on “best mountain bike shoe” lists, and for good reason.
 Giro calls it an all-mountain/enduro shoe, but it works for everything from spin class to cross-country epics to bikepacking to downhill.

 Why are the Giro Terraduro MTB Shoes so versatile?
 Because these Giro mountain biking shoes draws from so many disciplines.
 It has a cross-country-like stiff sole with a decent amount of arch support.
 It has toe protection ready for descending.
 It has enough grippy tread for hiking your bike up whatever you come across.

-If you take part in every mountain bike discipline—or at least want shoes that will let you—the Terraduros are one of the best clipless mountain bikes of all time.
+If you take part in every mountain bike discipline—or at least want shoes that will let you—the Terraduros are one of the best clipless mountain bike shoes of all time.

 A mountain bike shoe from adidas?
 Better get used to it.
 Since adidas bought Five Ten, they’ve gotten into the MTB game and they’re not messing around.

 The adidas Terrex Trail Cross Mountain Bike Shoes are a flat-pedal shoe with a full Stealth rubber sole (if that sounds familiar, it’s because Five Ten has been using Stealth rubber for years).
 It laces up like a running shoe but has enough protection to keep your feet safe when you’re shredding trails.
 It even has a lace bungee to keep those laces from getting stuck in your gears.

 And don’t forget that they adidas Terres Trail Shoes are really, really good looking.

 Specialized has all kinds of trademarked technology in this shoe.
 “Landing Strip cleat pocket.”
 “Stiff Lollipop composite plate.”
 “SlipNot rubber sole.”
 What does it all mean?